 For any questions regarding the Journal of Food Law & Policy's submissionprocess, or about the Food Journal generally, please contact Editor-in-Chief Caitlin Robb at email@example.com or firstname.lastname@example.org.

 The Journal of Food Law & Policy is now accepting articles for consideration for the Fall 2023 and Spring 2024 issues.
 The Journal will accept rolling submissions to fill available publication spots as needed.
 Acceptance will be determined by the Board of Editors of the Journal.

 Founded in 2005, the student-edited Journal of Food Law & Policy at the University of Arkansas School of Law in Fayetteville, Arkansas, is a recognized leader in publishing articles and essays on law and policy issues that impact our food system.
 The Journal's work is supported by the other aspects of the Law School's expertise including the LL.M.
 Program in Agricultural and Food Law, the Indigenous Food & Agriculture Initiative, and the Food & Agriculture Impact Project.

-The Journal seeks submissions that provide analysis, propose initiatives, and offer thoughtful commentary on any issue related to the conference.
+The Journal seeks submissions that provide analysis, propose initiatives, and offer thoughtful commentary on any food law & policy issue.
 Articles that are 20,000 words or less and essays that are 2,500 words or less are preferred.
 All submissions are expected to be factually correct, well-written, and cited to authoritative sources.
-The Journal follows the Harvard Bluebook form of citation, and while staff editors can assist with that form, all source information should be included with the submission.
+The Journal follows the Harvard Bluebook form of citation, and articles should conform as much as possible.
+Staff editors check all sources for accuracy, proper attribution and citation format.

-Submissions should be emailed, attached as a Word document, to FLSubmit@uark.edu, indicating that the submission is for the special White House Conference issue.
+Submissions should be emailed, attached as a Word document, to email@example.com along with a resume or short form CV.
+An abstract is encouraged but optional.
 For questions, email firstname.lastname@example.org.